artefactual/atom-docs/admin-manual/maintenance/populate-search-index.rst

 * Doing any bulk search and replace operation

 Populating the search index requires running a Symfony command line task, which is located in the root directory of the application.
-Running this task will delete the current index, then repopulate and optimize the index.
-Depending on the number of records in your installation, this can take a while to run - for production sites, we recommend running this task after regular business hours.
+By default, running this task will delete the current index, then repopulate and optimize the index - though an option exists that will allow you to update the index in place, without first deleting the existing index.
+Depending on the number of records in your installation, this task can take a while to run - for production sites, we recommend running this task after regular business hours.

 To run the task without any of the available options, enter the following in the command-line interface, in the root AtoM directory: